joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 ## Intro
 reCAPTCHA is a free service that protects your site from spam and abuse.
 It uses advanced risk analysis techniques to tell humans and bots apart.

 How does this work?
 Well, we will import some scripts and a checkbox widget that Google provides us and add them to our React App, in turn the reCAPTCHA checkbox/widget will be placed in the DOM.
-The reCAPTCHA checkbox uses Google's algorithms to monitor our page and tell apart actions that come from users from actions that might be from bots, for example if clicks are happening too fast or the user doesn't pass over other elements as they are moving their mouse it is likely a bot and it should be prevented to proceed further.
+The reCAPTCHA checkbox uses Google's algorithms to monitor our page and tell apart actions that come from users from actions that might be from bots, for example if clicks are happening too fast or the user doesn't pass over other elements as they are moving their mouse it is likely a bot and it should be prevented from proceeding further.

 ![captcha checkbox animated being solved](./assets/captcha_checkbox.gif)

-If Google is not sure if your user is a bot just by their interactions with the page, it will present a reCAPTCHA challenge where the user will get asked to select images that match a certain description.
+If Google is not sure if your user is a bot just by their interactions with the page it will present a reCAPTCHA challenge where the user will get asked to select images that match a certain description.
 Like "Select all images that contain Bicycles".
-Upon the user checking the checkbox or completing the challenge we are certain that the user is a human and we can let them keep interacting with our page.
+Upon the user completing the challenge, checking the checkbox or selecting all correct images we are gain confidence that the user is a human and we can let them keep interacting with our page.

 ![captcha image recognition challenge](./assets/captcha_challenge.png)

 Read [How does the “I’m not a robot” checkbox work?](https://medium.com/a-dose-of-curiosity/how-does-the-i-am-not-a-robot-checkbox-work-c24d426a82a1).

 ## Use Cases
 When do you want to verify that whomever is interacting with your site is a human?
-In general whenever you wanna make sure the information you are receiving is coming from a person and not a bot.
-Or whenever you don't want some automated script that can run super fast thousands of times to perform a certain on your site.
+In general whenever you want to make sure the information you are receiving is coming from a person and not a bot.
+Or whenever you don't want some automated script that can run thousands of times in short periods of time to perform a certain action on your site.

 Some examples are:
 * When a someone is signing up or logging in for your app